I have used StreamYard and Streamlabs, and I can indeed say that both are great at streaming. With lots of free features, you won’t be disappointed.

 As you add a guest, the Studio automatically shows a few layouts you can use.

 With StreamYard, you can record locally for up to 2 hours per month.
 The premium plans remove this limit.
 Streamlabs OBS does not limit recording.

 StreamYard does not support any third-party apps.
 It is directly connected to social media networks, so all you have to do is log in.

-Streamlabs offers plenty of third-party apps, but all are available in the Prime (premium) version of the app.
+Streamlabs offers plenty of third-party apps, but all are available in the Ultra (premium) version of the app.